 The main reason for this is that WhatsApp Web can be easily manipulated, the Electronic Frontier Foundation says.
 It’s one of the biggest security threats WhatsApp users are facing.
 And when the EFF wrote that report, the recommended solution was to provide desktop clients.

-Sure, the WhatsApp desktop client is only second best and there are better options.
-But don’t trade in security for a few extra features.
+Sure, there are better options than the official WhatsApp desktop client, but don’t trade in security for a few extra features.